 Florence is part river town and part beach town, as we’re set back from the ocean by a couple of miles on the Siuslaw River.
 And Florence is a bike-friendly community with trails and bike lanes marked to take you to some of the best parts of our town.
 Get here, and you’ll want to stay a couple of days to take it all in.

 We are a bike-friendly hotel too.
-We welcome cyclists, and their bicycles.
-We don’t mind you bringing your bike into the room.
-We know you paid a lot for your gear and don’t want to leave it unattended; and are happy to provide cloths so you can wipe-down your ride before bringing it indoors.
+We welcome cyclists, and their bicycles and we don’t mind you bringing your bike into the room.
+You paid a lot for your gear and don’t want to leave it unattended; and we are happy to provide cloths so you can wipe-down your ride before bringing it indoors.

 When to Come